honojs/honox/README.md

 })
 ```

 Alternatively, you can use a `_middleware.(ts|tsx)` file in a directory to have that middleware applied to the current route, as well as all child routes.
-Middleware is ran in the order that it is listed within the array.
+Middleware is run in the order that it is listed within the array.

 ```ts
 // /app/routes/_middleware.ts